 Peer review process

-After the peer-review round, the journal editors will send the reviews to the special issue editors, who will then ask authors to revise their manuscripts accordingly and write a cover letter to the journal editors in which they address how they have revised their articles point by point according to the reviewers’ comments.
+When submitting their revision, authors have to provide a cover letter to the journal editors in which they address how they have revised their articles point by point according to the reviewers’ comments.

 Preparation of the manuscript for copy-editing and proofreading:

-Special issue editors will check the formatting and references of all articles in their special issue.
-They will make sure that all references cited in the text are listed in the bibliography, and vice versa.
-They will also ensure that the references are complete and follow Ethnologia Europaea guidelines.
-Based on this revision and checking process, journal editors make the final decision whether or not to accept the final manuscripts for publication.
+Special issue editors need to check the formatting and references of all articles in their special issue.
+They will ensure that all references cited in the text are listed in the bibliography and vice versa.
+They will also ensure the references are complete and follow Ethnologia Europaea guidelines.
+Based on this revision and checking process, journal editors make the final decision on whether or not to accept the final manuscripts for publication.

 Proofreading and language check

-Please note that all authors are expected to have their accepted, final text proofread by a native speaker at their own expense – this should be after the text has gone through the peer review process and has been accepted for publication, and this proofreading should be completed and the article resubmitted to the journal editors by the issue deadline.
+Please note that all authors are expected to have their accepted, final text proofread by a native speaker at their own expense – this should be after the text has gone through the peer review process and has been accepted for publication.
+This proofreading should be completed, and the article should be resubmitted to the journal editors by the issue deadline set by the journal editors.